Tropical Storms Barry, Flossie Forecast To Form | Weather.com

 Jonathan Belles

-The tropics are crawling to life on either side of Mexico, and we should get at least one named storm in the Pacific by next week.
+The tropics have quickly come to life on either side of Mexico, and that is forecast to generate two named storms, Barry and Flossie, in the next day or so.

-- What's happening: A large pocket of moisture is pushing westward through the Caribbean and Pacific, and we are likely to see some tropical development through this weekend and into the first week of July.
-Direct impacts by a tropical system in the United States are not expected, but some moisture could reach the Southwest next week.
-We have two systems to watch:
+- The big picture: A large pocket of moisture is pushing westward through Central America and the eastern Pacific, within which there are two systems that are expected to develop.
+Direct impacts by a tropical system in the United States are not expected, but some moisture could reach the Southwest late in the week ahead.

 Weather in your inbox